 The only other expected expenditure are tips for the Korean guides and any extra drinks/souvenirs you want to buy on tour.

 No – there is no need for any vaccinations for trips to North Korea and Northern China.

 We offer independent tours, as well as group tours.
-Check out the tours page or get in touch for more details.
+Check out the private tours page or get in touch for more details.
 Independent tours to North Korea are great for those with special interests, families & friends, return visitors or those who are definitely sure they’d rather be on their own.

 Of course you can!
 For the most part, you are only unable to take pictures of military zones (aside from the D.M.Z), check points, or close up of soldiers.

 It’s also suggested and courteous, to ask locals if you can take their picture.
 Other than these, or whatever else your guides deem unsuitable, snap away!
 Another thing to be aware of is that we usually will not go back to the hotel during the day, if you plan to use your camera a lot you may want to bring your charger with you.
 If you are a keen photographer you may want to consider the VIP Photo Tour which can guarantee to best access in a small group.

 No. On any trip to North Korea you must be accompanied by a guide at all times, but this kind of adds to the mysticism of the country.
-Whilst staying in any given hotel feel free to explore around the hotel and to invite your Korean guides for a drink.
+During your stay in any hotel, feel free to explore around the hotel and to invite your Korean guides for a drink or Karaoke.
 If you see a place outside you’d like to visit you can ask your Rocky Road guide or if you’re travelling as an independent tourist you may ask your Korean guides, but please understand if the answer is no, it can’t be done.